A lot like backlinks (external links from other websites), high-quality internal links will boost your search engine page ranking.

 How many internal links should a page have?

 You’re probably for a golden number here.
 Unfortunately, this doesn’t exist.
 Instead, the relevance of your links is the more vital factor.
-Again, it’s best to think about your user experience.

 The key phrases to remember here are relevance and user experience.
 These will help you to build an effective internal linking strategy.
 Convey authority from your landing page and keep a shallow depth throughout your site.